|List A - Z | Top 1000 | Random | Origins|

 Norman is a very popular first name for males (#113 out of 1220) and also a very popular surname or last name for all people (#396 out of 88799) (2000 U.S. Census).

-Displayed below is the baby names popularity of Norman name for boys (2012 statistics).
-Compare Norman with its variant forms and related boy baby names.
+Displayed below is the baby name popularity of the name Norman for boys (2014 statistics).

 © 2014 Think Baby Names